Our Services

 You may not hear yourself grinding, but your body often gives clues:

 If bruxism continues untreated, it can contribute to joint disorders, tooth fractures, and enamel loss.
-If you're experiencing persistent jaw pain, stiffness, or clicking that isn't improving, you can use a free Temporomandibular Joint Osteoarthritis (TMJ) symptom checker to help determine whether your symptoms might be related to joint changes and whether further medical evaluation is recommended.
+If you're experiencing persistent jaw pain, stiffness, or clicking that isn't improving, you can check your symptoms with a free AI-powered assessment for Temporomandibular Joint Osteoarthritis (TMJ) to help determine whether your symptoms might be related to joint changes and whether further medical evaluation is recommended.

 Occasional grinding may not cause lasting harm.
 But chronic bruxism can lead to: